-The village of Shirakawa in the Gifu prefecture of Japan has been declared a UNESCO World Heritage Site, in part for the traditional architecture of its houses.
-The minka building style includes the iconic vertiginous thatched roofs which prevent collapse during any heavy snowfall during winter.
-Shirakawa has some of the heaviest snowfall in the world, with an annual average of over thirty feet.
+The village of Shirakawa in the Gifu prefecture of Japan has been declared a UNESCO World Heritage site, in part for the traditional architecture of its houses.
+The minka building style includes the iconic vertiginous thatched roofs, which prevent collapse in the event of heavy snowfall during winter.
+Shirakawa has some of the heaviest snowfall in the world, with an annual average of over 30 feet.

-St. Petersburg in Russia doesn’t need the help of the elements to make it worth a visit.
-Home to the Mariinsky Theater, the Saint Petersburg Philharmonia and countless other cultural gems, the city is fantastic all year round.
-In the winter months, the St. Petersburg takes on a frosted beauty and bustles with seasonal events.
+St Petersburg in Russia doesn’t need the help of the elements to make it worth a visit.
+Home to the Mariinsky Theatre, the Saint Petersburg Philharmonia and countless other cultural gems, the city is fantastic all year round.
+In the winter months, the St Petersburg takes on a frosted beauty and bustles with seasonal events.
 Orthodox Christmas is celebrated on 6 January and is a time for gathering with family and friends.

 Harbin is known as the coldest among China’s major cities and it has embraced its moniker of Ice City with gusto.
 Every year it plays host to the Harbin International Ice and Snow Sculpture Festival, the largest snow festival in the world.
 The festival is spread over two areas on either side of the Songhua River, from which giant blocks of ice are taken to be used as sculptures.

-The Alcázar of Segovia in central Spain has at one time been a fortress, a royal palace, and a prison.
+The Alcázar de Segovia in Central Spain has at one time been a fortress, a royal palace and a prison.
 It is also said to have been the inspiration for Walt Disney’s Cinderella Castle, but fortunately for the public, in its current incarnation, it is a museum open to all.
 Designed to mimic the bows of the ship, the Alcázar is striking all year long.
 Come winter and come snow, however, and it turns into the fairytale castle it inspired.

-Dating back to the 13th Century, Český Krumlov is a Czech city in Southern Bohemia.
+Dating back to the 13th century, Český Krumlov is a Czech city in Southern Bohemia.
 A UNESCO World Heritage site, its castle is one of the largest in the country.
-Beyond the delights of the city, which include the castle’s baroque theater and a traditional brewery, Český Krumlov is only a short distance from the Šumava National Park, which is always a delight in wintertime.
+Beyond the delights of the city, which include the castle’s baroque theatre and a traditional brewery, Český Krumlov is only a short distance from the Šumava National Park, which is always a delight in wintertime.

 A walk to the edge of the Slovenian town of Bled will bring you to a glacial lake, out of the middle of which rises an island.
-On Bled Island stands a 17th Century church filled with gothic frescos.
-Towering above the town on one side of the lake looms Bled Castle, a medieval era structure and one of the oldest castles in Slovenia.
+On Bled Island stands a 17th-century church filled with Gothic frescoes.
+Towering above the town on one side of the lake looms Bled Castle, a Medieval structure and one of the oldest castles in Slovenia.
 It is to these striking surroundings that winter brings its annual snowfall, serving only to add to the chilling beauty of the place.

 In wintertime, banks of snow can line the canals of Amsterdam’s main thoroughfares and add another layer of wonder to an already beautiful city.
-Winter events abound in the Dutch capital, with ice skating rinks being set up, seasonal lights illuminating the city center and various cultural shows taking place, from musicals to theater, to the annual street parade.
-The 15th Century weigh house, The Waag, is always worth a visit around this time of year.
+Winter events abound in the Dutch capital, with ice-skating rinks being set up, seasonal lights illuminating the city center and various cultural shows taking place, from musicals to theatre, to the annual street parade.
+The 15th-century weigh house, the Waag, is always worth a visit around this time of year.

-The city of Quebec has put on the Quebec Winter Carnival for over half a century, delighting visitors and locals alike.
-In a bid to stave off the gloom associated with long, hard winters, the festival promoters put on cultural events that include ice sculpting, masked balls, and canoe races.
-The festival is now visited by over one million people annually and features art installations, ice caverns, and concerts.
+The city of Quebec has put on the Quebec Winter Carnival for over half a century.
+In a bid to stave off the gloom associated with long, hard winters, the festival promoters put on cultural events that include ice sculpting, masked balls and canoe races.
+The festival is now visited by over one million people annually and features art installations, ice caverns and concerts.